gui2de/ppol768-spring23/Group Projects/group-6/README.md

 # Group #6
-# Project Pitch: Using childcare as incentive for women entrpreneurs to formalize
+# Project Pitch: Using childcare as incentive for women entrepreneurs to formalize their informal business
 **BeverlyAnn Hippolyte, Diana Rivas Garcia, Young-Ju Nam**